01 of 15

 Instead of traveling to Sydney, Australia, however, Lost utilized the beautiful new Hawaii Convention Center as its set for the Sydney Airport.

-The glass-front center opened in 1998 and features bold architecture, a $2 million Hawaiian art collection, and features such as a rooftop tropical garden, glass-encased meeting rooms and outdoor function spaces lined with giant palm trees.
-The architects of the design/build team - Loschky, Marquardt and Nesholm; and Wimberly, Allison, Tong and Goo - gave special attention to the idea of relating the building to its Waikiki environment and Hawaii's history and culture.
+The glass-front center opened in 1998 and features a rooftop tropical garden, glass-encased meeting rooms and outdoor function spaces lined with giant palm trees.
+The architects gave special attention to the idea of relating the building to its Waikiki environment and Hawaii's history and culture.

 09 of 15

-The location where their wedding was filmed was at the world famous Kahala Hotel and Resort, located at 5000 Kahala Avenue just east of Diamond Head.
-This is a beautiful resort which you can read more about in our review of the resort.
+The location where their wedding was filmed was at the world famous Kahala Hotel & Resort, just east of Diamond Head.

 10 of 15